phpvms/docs/docs/acars/eula.md

 ### SEVERABILITY

-If any provision of this Agreement is held to be unenforceable or invalid, such provision will be changed and interpreted to accomplish the objectives of such provision to the greatest extent possible under applicable law and the remaining provisions will continue in full force and effect.
+If any provision of this Agreement is held to be unenforceable or invalid, such provision will be changed and interpretedto accomplish the objectives of such provision to the greatest extent possible under applicable law and the remaining provisions will continue in full force and effect.

 ### WAIVER

-Except as provided herein, the failure to exercise a right or to require performance of an obligation under this Agreement shall not effect a party's ability to exercise such right or require such performance at any time thereafter nor shall be the waiver of a breach constitute a waiver of any subsequent breach.
+Except as provided herein, the failure to exercise a right or to require performance of an obligation under this Agreementshall not effect a party's ability to exercise such right or require such performance at any time thereafter nor shall be the waiver of a breach constitute a waiver of any subsequent breach.

 ## PRODUCT CLAIMS